michaelandrewblum/be434-fall-2021/assignments/04_cat/README.md

 ## Hints

-Your program will need to `for` loops:
+Your program will need two `for` loops:

 1. The first `for` loop will iterate over the file arguments
 2. The second `for` loop will iterate over the lines in each file